obook/TeXify-Plickers/README.md

 // @include	*
 ```

-* During vote, equations are redrawed.
+* During vote, answers may be redrawed.